lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_or_use_GCP_client_tools.md

-# Setup or Use GCP client tools
+# Use GCP client tools

 ### Why do this